IDouble/Simple-Cryptocurrency-ERC-20-Token-Template/README.md

 }
 ```

-***These are the only attributes you need to change in the smart contract, to customize your Cryptocurrency and then you can already deploy your Smart Contract on the Ethereum Blockchain.*** 💎
+***These are the only attributes you need to change in the Smart Contract, to customize your Cryptocurrency and then you can already deploy your Smart Contract on the Ethereum Blockchain.*** 💎

 ## 🖼 Images 🖼